giva-lab/BRACIS2024_GNN/dysat/README.md

 - `adjacency_all_times__<time_delta>.pickle`: Adjacency matrices for each time step.
 - `dataset_dynamic__<time_delta>.pickle`: Dataset object ready for training with graph neural networks.

-Here’s a sample README file for the provided DySAT model code:

 ---